leafac/yocto-cfa/dissertation/yocto-cfa.md

 }
 ```

 - **Line 13:** Remove substitution.
 Instead, when encountering a function call, add to the environment a mapping from the parameter to the argument.
+If a variable name is reused, then `` ts`set() `` overwrites the existing mapping with the new one, which has the effect of making a variable reference refer to the closest definition (what we called Option 2 in [](#name-reuse)).
 - **Lines 15–18:** When encountering a variable reference, look it up on the environment.

 ### Introducing Closures

+---

 |                     |                                                                        |
 | ------------------: | :--------------------------------------------------------------------- |